 Projects under this specific objective will move beyond networking and knowledge exchange and support activities that are implemented as demonstration and pilot projects; however, financing of large fleets of vehicles and/or rolling stock is not supported.
-Support for challenge-driven topics that are in line with programme priorities will be prioritized.
 Particular focus will be on the challenges identified under Priority 2, but activities funded under this specific objective will also be open to demand-driven projects in other fields.